New Simulation Reveals Aliens Might Have Been Wiped Out By Climate Change — And We Could Be Next

 In one of these apocalyptic scenarios, called the “die-off” trajectory, the alien population experiences a tremendous bloom over a short period of time and keeps depleting the planet’s resources.

-As a result, the living conditions on the planet take a turn for the worse, as temperature spikes up and greenhouse gases increase, rendering the space rock inhospitable.
+As a result, the living conditions on the planet take a turn for the worse as temperature spikes up and greenhouse gases increase, rendering the space rock inhospitable.
 After reaching its peak numbers, the alien population experiences a major drop, with only a fraction managing to survive on the changed planet.

 “Imagine if seven out of 10 people you knew died quickly,” Frank tried to explain.
 “It’s not clear a complex technological civilization could survive that kind of change.”

-Two other scenarios also see the alien population collapse, but under different circumstances.
+Two other scenarios also see the alien population collapse but under different circumstances.
 In one trajectory, the inhabitants of the alien planet carry on as usual and exhaust the planetary resources, which leads to a complete collapse of the civilization and possibly the end of the entire species.

-In the second collapse trajectory, the alien civilization realizes the effects of its own actions on the climate of the planet and starts taking steps to switch to low-impact resources but the planet is too far gone and the saving measures come too late to make a difference.
+In the second collapse trajectory, the alien civilization realizes the effects of its own actions on the climate of the planet and starts taking steps to switch to low-impact resources, but the planet is too far gone and the saving measures come too late to make a difference.

 As Frank puts it, this scenario is the “most frightening.”